Dehghanni/Teofl/Speaking.md

 - Had I known about different subjects at an early age, I would have studied other majors like music which I fell in love with.
 - … arouse students&#39; curiosity.
 - They will gradually metamorphose to industrious people.
+- Teachers should have patient to answer inquisitive children&#39;s question.

 - **Homework for students**

-- It can help students study throughout the semester and store the information in their long-term memory.
+- It can help students study throughout the semester, on a regular basis, and avoid procrastination and keep track of class discussions, thus consolidate the lessons and store the information in their long-term memory.
 As a result, their lessons will not accumulate and they won&#39;t need to cram before the exams.
 When I was a freshman, I always crammed before exams.
 So not only did I get bad grades, but I also had terrible nights back then.
 - Homework will help students diagnose their weaknesses and work on them.
 Also, teachers will provide them with optimal feedback, which will help students stay on the right track.
 I took a course on electronics, and I really learned everything in homework questions/assignments.
-- Homework helps students keep track of class discussions and lessons more efficiently, work on a regular basis, avoid procrastination, and learn the lessons in depth and consolidate them.

 - **Study in the morning**